Descriptions Archive

 -

-The ISSO’s web page on Post-Graduation Work Permits explains PGWP eligibility and authorized work during the transition from student to work permit holder.
+The GO-ISSO’s web page on Post-Graduation Work Permits explains PGWP eligibility and authorized work during the transition from student to work permit holder.

-The ISSO’s detailed PGWP application guide (found at the same page) will guide you through the process.
+The GO-ISSO’s detailed PGWP application guide (found on our Online Learning Resources Page) will guide you through the process.

-Students who have questions not answered by these resources are encouraged to contact the ISSO.
+Students who have questions not answered by these resources are encouraged to contact the GO-ISSO.

 Page 2 of 3